infinum/eightshift-docs/website/docs/basics/blocks-intro.md

 Our recommendation is not to burden yourself from the begging with the components.
 Start creating blocks and if you find yourself in need of code that you already wrote, just extract it in a component.

-### Will this setup works with full site editing?
+### Will this setup work with full site editing?

 Yes, it will.
 We are constantly upgrading this documentation and our code to say that it will work with full site editing.
 This boilerplate was made for Infinum/Eightshift WordPress team, so se are constantly using it on our projects.

 ### Can I use core blocks with your setup?

 Yes, you can.
-We are working on an ability to override core block on our smart way, but until we make this work, you can use everything the normal way that is defined in the core documentation.
+We are working on the ability to override core block in our smart way, but until we make this work, you can use everything the normal way that is defined in the core documentation.

+We avoid using core blocks because they add different class naming and additional markup that makes it harder to style things as we want to.

+ Also, they are prone to breaking changes every several months, so we prefer to write our own implementation.

 ### How can I limit my blocklist?

-Easy, we have a method that you can extend that limits your project's block to the only block from your project. you should put this filter in your projects `src/Blocks/Blocks.php` file under the `register` method
+Easy.
+We have a method that you can extend that limits your project's block to the only block from your project. you should put this filter in your projects `src/Blocks/Blocks.php` file under the `register` method

 ```php
   // Limits the usage of only custom project blocks.